-Fletch’s technical specialisations include income tax (including international tax and residency issues), GST, payroll tax, land tax, stamp duty and customs duties.
-His experience includes drafting notices of objection, private ruling applications, AAT appeals and litigation in the Federal Court.
+Fletch’s technical specialisations include income tax (including international tax and residency issues), GST, payroll tax and customs duties.
+In managing clients’ tax and customs disputes, Fletch helps with the audit stages, ATO interviews, notices of objection, appeals in the AAT, QCAT, Federal Court and Supreme Court.

-In recent years, Fletch successfully acted for the taxpayers in Dempsey v Commissioner of Taxation AATA 335 (a residency case) and Dominic B Fishing Pty Ltd v Commissioner of Taxation AATA 205 (an employee/contractor case), and has settled numerous disputes before the matter proceeded to hearing.
-Fletch has also presented sessions for Television Education Network, CPA Australia, the ATO and the Tax Institute.
+In recent years, Fletch successfully acted for the taxpayers in Harding v Commissioner of Taxation FCAFC 29 (a residency case), Wainwright and Commissioner of Taxation AATA 333 (a self-managed super fund case), Hacon v Commissioner of Taxation FCA 659 (ATO’s obligations to give a private ruling), Shadforth Lythgo Pty Ltd v Commissioner of State Revenue GAR098-15 (a payroll tax grouping case), Dempsey v Commissioner of Taxation AATA 335 (a residency case) and Dominic B Fishing Pty Ltd v Commissioner of Taxation AATA 205 (an employee/contractor case), and has settled numerous disputes before the matter proceeded to hearing.
+Fletch has also presented sessions for Television Education Network, CPA Australia and the Tax Institute.

 Before joining Cooper Grace Ward, Fletch was a tax lawyer in Baker & McKenzie’s Sydney office.
 Prior to that, Fletch worked for a Big 4 accounting firm in the UK and then China.

 Fletch has been consecutively listed in Best Lawyers Australia for customs and excise law since 2014 and in Doyle’s Guide for tax law since 2015.

 - Bachelor of Arts – University of Queensland

 - Bachelor of Laws (Hons) – University of Queensland